 Earlier this month, meanwhile, Ghasemi's wife Ellen donated $30,000 to the Harris Victory Fund and $20,000 to the Democratic National Committee.
 She wired another $40,000 to the then-Biden Victory Fund in April.

-"Of course the policy will likely stymie efforts to develop the product domestically, but apparently that is a secondary consideration for the Biden-Harris administration," he said.
+"Of course the policy will likely stymie efforts to develop the product domestically, but apparently that is a secondary consideration for the Biden-Harris administration," he added.
 "After all, there is an election on the horizon."

 Air Products ramped up its federal lobbying activity after Congress passed the Inflation Reduction Act, shelling out more than $4.6 million since 2022 on lobbying, compared to the $590,000 it spent during the prior three years combined, according to lobbying disclosures.